HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 # 30 September 2021
 Karl told me that he's glad he hired me instead of Zachary Springer (back when I was interviewing and later when he also interviewed)

+Roger has said several times that he is excited for my progress and that he's planning on having me take over a piece of development so that Karl can start working on the higher priority tasks